yamin-shihab/study-notes/README.md

 + Use correct spelling, and grammar.
 + I like the Oxford Comma and contractions.
 + Separate every three digits of a number with a comma (not a space).
-+ Betray your country and use American English spelling instead of British or Canadian English spelling.
++ Betray your country and use American English spelling instead of Canadian, British, Australian, or whatever English spelling.
 + I prefer to use ASCII characters for compatibility.
 + Please stay consistent.
 + If you only want to point something simple out, submit an issue (not a pull request).